NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 ---
 title: "Celica Audio and Nav Upgrade"
-summary: "A sort-of helpful guide on how to remove the Toyota ST205's stock audio system and then adding a complete new sound system with a reverse camera and dash cam setup."
+summary: "A sort-of helpful guide on how to remove the Toyota ST205's stock audio system and then adding a complete new sound system with a reverse camera."
 description: "Upgrading 1996 Celica audio equipment to the 21st century"
 date: 2022-01-18T19:52:22-07:00
 draft: true
 toc: false
-tags: ['component speakers', 'head unit', 'reverse camera', 'dash cam']
+tags: ['component speakers', 'head unit', 'reverse camera']
 categories: ['ST205']
 ---